 Crooked teeth and teeth that do not fit together correctly are harder to keep clean, are at risk of being lost early due to tooth decay and periodontal disease, and cause extra stress on the chewing muscles that can lead to headaches, TMJ syndrome and neck, shoulder and back pain.
 Teeth that are crooked or not in the right place can also detract from one’s appearance.

-Dr. Bonnevie recommends that every child receive an Orthodontic consultation by age seven.
+We recommend that every child receive an Orthodontic consultation around age seven.
 Treatment will vary depending on the age of the child and the severity of the malocclusion.
-Treatments for adults usually take longer than a child’s treatment because an adult’s facial bones are no longer growing.
+Treatment for adults may differ from the treatment of a child due to the completion of normal facial growth.